History of WWE: Ruthless Aggression Era (2002–2008)

 Wrestling Federation was forced to rebrand itself and changed its business name to World Wrestling Entertainment (WWE) on May 6, 2002.
-The company also dropped its "WWF Attitude" moniker that same day and shortly thereafter, it eliminated all elements that used the Federation; this affected licensed merchandise such as action figures, video games, and home video releases with its previous logo, which was replaced by a new "scratch" logo with only the two letters W and a red scar at the bottom of the logo.
-However, the older “Block” logo, which the company was no longer using at the time of the legal dispute and the "World Wrestling Federation" name can be used by WWE when referencing history.
+The company also dropped its "WWF Attitude" moniker that same day and eliminated all uses of the word "Federation"; this affected licensed merchandise such as action figures, video games, and home video releases with its previous logo, which was replaced by a new "scratch" logo with only the two letter Ws and a red slash at the bottom of the logo.
+However, the older “Block” logo, which the company was no longer using at the time of the legal dispute and the full-length "World Wrestling Federation" name can be used by WWE when referencing history.
 During this time, the company launched WWE Studios, which was originally formed as WWE Films.

 On June 24, 2002, episode of Raw, Vince McMahon officially named the new era "Ruthless Aggression".
-Later that same year, after WWE Champion Brock Lesnar announced himself exclusive property of the SmackDown! brand and with the creation of the World Heavyweight Championship, all the championships became show-exclusive too.
-Additionally, both Raw and SmackDown! began to stage individual pay-per-view events featuring only performers from that brand – only the major four pay-per-views Royal Rumble, WrestleMania, SummerSlam and Survivor Series remained dual-branded.
+Later that same year, after WWE Champion Brock Lesnar became exclusive to the SmackDown! brand and with the creation of the World Heavyweight Championship, all the championships became show-exclusive too.
+Additionally, both Raw and SmackDown! began to stage individual pay-per-view events featuring only performers from that brand, with only the major four pay-per-views Royal Rumble, WrestleMania, SummerSlam and Survivor Series remaining dual-branded.
 The practice of single-brand pay-per-view events was abandoned following WrestleMania 23.
 In effect, Raw and SmackDown were operated as two distinct promotions, with a draft lottery taking place each year to determine which talent was assigned to each brand.
 This lasted until August 2011, when the rosters were merged and the Brand Extension was quietly phased out.

-After the company transitioned into its Ruthless Aggression era, this period still featured many elements of its predecessor the Attitude Era, including the levels of violence, sex, and profanity, but there was less politically incorrect content, and a further emphasis on wrestling was showcased.

-The two top stars of the Attitude Era, Stone Cold Steve Austin and The Rock, eventually left the company in 2003 and 2004 respectively, while newcomers such as Brock Lesnar, who would become the youngest WWE Champion and Randy Orton, who became the youngest World Heavyweight Champion, saw huge success.
+After the company transitioned into its Ruthless Aggression era, this period still featured many elements of its predecessor the Attitude Era, including the levels of violence, sex, and profanity, but there was a larger emphasis on in-ring action.
+The two top stars of the Attitude Era, Stone Cold Steve Austin and The Rock, eventually left the company in 2003 and 2004, respectively, while newcomers such as Brock Lesnar, who would become the youngest WWE Champion, and Randy Orton, who became the youngest World Heavyweight Champion, saw huge success.
 Triple H would also be featured prominently during this time, winning several of his fourteen world championships, as would The Undertaker, whose WrestleMania win streak started gaining fame.
 Eddie Guerrero, Rey Mysterio, Kurt Angle, Chris Benoit, Edge, Brock Lesnar, Randy Orton, John Cena, Batista, John "Bradshaw" Layfield, and Rob Van Dam were also given main event opportunities and all ended up becoming multiple-time world champions.
-From mid 2002 to 2003, WWE brought several prominent WCW stars to the company, including Eric Bischoff, Scott Steiner, Goldberg, Kevin Nash and Ric Flair.
-The Great American Bash, originally a WCW pay-per-view event, made its debut in WWE.
+From mid-2002 to 2003, WWE brought several prominent WCW stars to the company, including Eric Bischoff, Scott Steiner, Goldberg, Kevin Nash and Ric Flair.
+The Great American Bash, originally a WCW pay-per-view event, made its debut as a WWE event.